Naren-Sai-17/stadium_booking/readme - frontend description.txt

 cse220001050 - Neerupam
 cse220001033 - Jay

-Topic of the project: To develop a full stack web application for a Stadium Ticketing PLatform.
+Topic of the project: To develop a full stack web application for a Stadium Ticketing Platform.

 ============================================================================================================================================================================================